Depression. Causes, symptoms, treatment of the disease

 Childhood pathological fantasies

-cognitive dissonance
+Cognitive dissonance

-cognitive consonance
+Cognitive consonance

-cognitive consonance
+Cognitive consonance

-From Greek Melaina chole - black bile
+From the Greek Melaina chole - black bile

-Melancholy - in psychiatry - deep endogenous depression sometimes leading to suicidal mania.
+Melancholy - in psychiatry - deep endogenous depression, sometimes leading to suicidal mania.

 Mental conflict - in social psychology - mental conflict,